foolOnTheHill/damn-you/README.md

 # Damn You Zubats!

-This is a simple roguelike game in javascript: you're in a cave full with Zubats and has to reach the escape rope before your HP turns to 0.
+This is a simple roguelike game in javascript: you're in a cave full of Zubats and have to reach the escape rope before your HP turn to 0.

 Play it [here](http://foolonthehill.github.io/damn-you).